yehia67/documentation/the-tangle/0.1/concepts/tip-selection.md

 The following information describes what the IRI node does when a client calls the [getTransactionsToApprove](https://iota.readme.io/v1.3.0/reference) endpoint.

 Clients call this endpoint when they want to send a transaction.
-The endpoint results in two tip transaction hashes, which are used as the `trunkTransaction` and `branchTransaction` fields of the new transaction.
+The endpoint results in two tip transaction hashes, which are used in the `trunkTransaction` and `branchTransaction` fields of the new transaction.

 **Tip** Find out more about the [structure of a transaction](root://iota-basics/0.1/references/structure-of-a-transaction.md).